by Wan Zafran Pawancheek

 Over the course of a year, I discovered how useful Git is to legal practice.
 Its benefits extend beyond just version control and branching.
 For instance, and with Git:

-I can now pinpoint what files were being singularly or jointly worked on at in any particular case or matter at any point in time.
+I can now pinpoint what files were being singularly or jointly worked on in any particular case or matter at any point in time.
 This matters a lot, as litigation work often stretches years.
 You will forget things over time, and how/when files came to be finalized.
 If misunderstandings arise between colleagues or with clients, your Git log history can arrest those disputes.

 I no longer have to browse through different documents to compare what has been worked on, since Git lets you trace changes to each unit-of-work in a unified fashion and chronologically in a single log-history.
 This can be done at a significantly faster rate compared to the time-wasting and confusing exercise of browsing through multiple open document/email/discussion threads.
 This approach also minimizes the context-switching penalty when juggling cases, and speeds up recall when I’ve to prepare for meetings or explain thought processes to co-counsel and clients.